jmrphy/dissertation/committee_comments/notes.md

-expanded chapter 1 summary XXXXXX explain the idea of media as a political institution in the introduction XXXX elaborate more on scholarly and public significance XXXXX
+expanded chapter 1 summary XXXXXX explain the idea of media as a political institution in the introduction XXXX elaborate more on scholarly and public significance XXXXX expand chapter 2 summary XXXXX

 To do next:

-elaborate more on scholarly and public significance expand chapter 2 summary expand chapter 3 summary
+go through and do Orfeo's specific stylistic suggestions expand chapter 3 summary